 * BelligerentSexualTension: Most notably between Tostin and Heywood.

-* BrickJoke: As they are trying to get under way, the engine keeps making sounds like explosions accompanied by thick, black smoke.
+* BrickJoke: As they are trying to get under way, one of the diesel engines keeps backfiring, making sounds like explosions accompanied by thick, black smoke.
 The problem does not occur again while they are at sea (or at least, the smoke doesn't.
 The engine can be frequently heard gurgling throughout the movie while running on the surface).
 At the end, as ''Sea Tiger'' is getting under way, there is a sudden sound like an explosion and black smoke, causing Sherman to remark that they never did get that engine fixed.

 * TheCaptain: The bemused and put upon Matt Sherman.

 * DealWithTheDevil: Sherman describes it this way when he orders Holden to get the parts he needs to get ''Sea Tiger'' moving before the Japanese overrun the port.

 * TheDeterminator: Sherman will stop at nothing to get ''Sea Tiger'' back out to sea, including allowing Holden to clean out the Admiral's office.

 -->"I think we've been victims of [[UsefulNotes/TheAmericanCivilWar Sherman's]] [[http://en.wikipedia.org/wiki/Sherman%27s_March_to_the_Sea march to the sea."]]

 * TheEeyore: Seaman Broom; 'You can't win, my friend...'

 * EmbarrassingTattoo: Poor Seaman Hunkle, he's got a female nude tattoed on his chest and feels he can ''never'' go home and marry his fiancee.